yevgenis-shapiro/virtapp/README.md

-Hi there 👋👋👋 It's a public portfolio that provide my expertise  :)
+Hi there 👋👋👋 It's a public portfolio that provide my experience and expertise ☸️🚀🧠

 ##
 Innovation 🔹 Cloud Native Architecture 🔹 Microservices and...
 Containers